-High performance servers on the Pro plan has 80% less accounts per server which allows the use of more resources per account (more CPU usage, disk usage, bandwidth).
-It offers more speed, more power, with less users.
+High-performance servers on the Pro plan has 80% fewer accounts per server which allows the use of more resources per account (more CPU usage, disk usage, bandwidth).
+It offers more speed, more power, with fewer users.

 The Pro plan also gives you a dedicated IP address and a private (non-shared) SSL certificate.